arnhemcr/financial/README.md

 # Arnhemcr/financial

-Arnhemcr/financial translates financial transactions from an arbitrary [comma-separated values (CSV)] format into a standard format.
+This Go module translates financial transactions from [comma-separated values (CSV)] to a standard format.
-It allows CSV account statements in different formats to be merged for analysis.
+It allows transactions from CSV account statements in different formats to be merged for analysis.
-Arnhemcr/financial is a Go module which contains a program and supporting package.
+Arnhemcr/financial contains a program and supporting package.

 ## Program translate